cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ### Deploy to your BOSH Environment

-With a fully configured environment, we can begin deploying a Cloud Foundry release to our environment.
+With a fully configured environment, we can begin deploying a Cloud Foundry Release to our environment.
 As listed in the prerequisites, you should already have an environment running, as well as the IP address of the BOSH Director.
 To set this up, skip to the [BOSH Installation][] section.

 ### Point BOSH at a Target and Clean your Environment ###

-1. Target your Director (this IP is an example) **NOTE: EXAMPLE WORKS FOR INTERNAL USE (u: admin / p: admin)**
+1. Target your Director (this IP is an example.) **NOTE: EXAMPLE WORKS FOR INTERNAL USE (u: admin / p: admin)**

 		bosh target 172.23.128.219:25555